pekelund-dev/codex-test/docs/local-development.md

 ### Option B: Local receipt test profile (emulator only)

-If you only need to evaluate the legacy PDF extractor and Firestore writes—without incurring Vertex AI costs—start the lightweight Spring profile:
+If you only need to evaluate the legacy PDF extractor and Firestore writes—without incurring Gemini API costs—start the lightweight Spring profile:

 ```bash
 ./mvnw -pl receipt-parser -am spring-boot:run \